zuoxunwu/UFHmmPhysicsTools/README.md

 The producers are run the same way as analyzers but an output file will created with the filename `*Skim.root`.

 ## Helpers
 Helper classes are stored in `python/helpers` directory and are used as imported classes for analyzers or producers.
-These files handle object selections, trigger selections, and event selections.
+These files handle sample data, object selections, trigger selections, and event selections.
 They are meant to act as an organized scaffolding used in your analyzer or producer.

 Note that after each helper class has been made, the repo must be recompiled so they can be imported into your other modules using,
 ```
 scram b -j8
 ```

+One noteable helper class that stands apart from the others is `samples.py`.
+In this class one can define the parameters of their dataset for `CRAB` submission, such as `name`, `DAS`, `module`, etc.

 ## Plotting
 After running the analyzer and retrieving the output histograms, `plotter.py` can be used to stack, stylize, and export the plots from multiple root files to PDF format.